dsloyer/ez-kubeadm/README.md

 # Create Local Multi-node Kubernetes Clusters In One Simple Command

-This collection of files -- Bash scripts, Vagrantfiles, and YAML files -- along with a few detailed instructions, below, automate creation/re-creation of Kubernetes clusters on demand, in a local environment, with a single command.
+The aim of this project is to automate the creation of multi-node Kubernetes clusters, locally, with a single command.
-It also supports several clusters, and easy switching between them.
+A further goal was to support several clusters, and easy switching between them.

-Why do this, and why should you care?
-My interest, beyond the challenge, was to:
+Why might you prefer this project over one of the other deployment methods?
+The answer is one of simplicity:
-* Avoid the stumbling, often confusing, process of deploying using other solutions
+* Avoid the complex, often confusing, process of deploying using other solutions
+* Using a "canonical" deployment tool, kubeadm, applying commands taken directly from kubernetes.io
-* consolidate the steps shown the kubernetes.io's kubeadm setup webpage, as far as possible (single command)
+* Consolidate the steps shown the kubernetes.io's kubeadm setup webpage, as far as possible (single command)
-* document the tools, applications needed (where to find, how to install)
+* Document the tools, applications needed (where to find, how to install)
 * Report the issues discovered, and their resolution
-* for both Linux and Windows 10 WSL

-First implemented on native Ubuntu Linux, I extended the project to also include Windows 10 WSL (Windows Subsystem for Linux).
+* Support native Linux and Windows 10 WSL (Windows Subsystem for Linux)

+Why might disappoint you?
+* Your environment might be different than mine, raising issues I've not seen or addressed.
+* You might not agree with the environment settings, and file configurations used
+* This project may fail to keep up with further developments.

 All the files that comprise this project are in https://github.com/dsloyer/ez-kubeadm

+## Overview
 * Kubeadm is the tool used to deploy the cluster.
 * Vagrant installs and configures the Ubuntu/CentOS boxes on VirtualBox.
 * Bash scripts manage the process, perform further operations on the cluster nodes, providing a seamless experience.